MohamedMiloudi/alx-system_engineering-devops/0x00-shell_basics/README.md

 Description of script : 4-listmorefiles :
 This is a bash script that display current directory contents, including hidden files (starting with .).
 Use the long format.

+Description of script : 5-listfilesdigitonly :
+This is a bash script that display current directory contents:
+-Long format
+-with user and group IDs displayed numerically
+-And hidden files (starting with .)